EliyaRabia/AndroidFacebook/README.md

-# Welcome to our facebook React project BIU Advanced Programming Course
+# Welcome to our facebook android app project BIU Advanced Programming Course

 to get started with the project, clone the repository.